hashicorp/learn-boundary-cloud-host-catalogs/aws/README.md

-# Azure Resource Manager deployment
+# AWS deployment with CloudFormation or Terraform

 This directory contains a template file for deploying a lab environment using the [CloudFormation](https://docs.aws.amazon.com/cloudformation/) and a `terraform/` directory for provisioning the lab environment with Terraform instead.
 Please note that the template and Terraform are separate deployment strategies.